aleen42/PersonalWiki/Programming/JavaScript/data_structure/linked_lists/linked_lists.md

 The main problem with using JavaScript arrays, however, is that arrays in JavaScript are implemented as objects, causing them to be less efficient than arrays built in languages such as C++ and Java.

 For these reasons, sometimes, if we don't need random access to the elements of a list, we can use linked list to enhance the performance of JavaScript.

+### Linked Lists Defined

+A linked list is a collection of objects called **nodes**, and each node is linked to a successor node in the list using an object reference (Figure 1).

+linked_list.png